tumblr tracker

 Arriving on the island without a reservation can subject you to higher rates, and during busy times, you can get stranded with no vehicles left on the lot to be rented.
 Running out of vehicles is common during the holidays and high season.

-8. Pick up car as soon as possible – sometimes the lines to pick up your vehicle can become long waits.
+Sometimes the lines to pick up your vehicle after arriving at the Honolulu Airport can become long waits.

 Patience is key, but if you have more than 2 adults in your party, you might want to consider designating one person to collect the luggage, while the other person heads immediately to retrieve the vehicle.
 This option obviously will not work for everyone, but can get you out of the airport much faster.